chnttx/leetcode-notes/241116 Find the Power of K-Size Subarrays I.md

 ### Optimized approach

-- sliding window, keeping track of current number and last element of previous k-window, except edge case when k is 1
+- #sliding-window , keeping track of current number and last element of previous k-window, except edge case when k is 1

 ```python
 class Solution: